Minimalist and Frugal, Is There Really Much of a Difference?

 Emotional and Mental Benefits

-Minimalism: Minimalists often report feeling lighter, less stressed, and more content after embracing a minimalist lifestyle.
+Minimalism: Minimalists often feel lighter, less stressed, and more content after embracing a minimalist lifestyle.

 The focus on experiences and relationships fosters emotional well-being.